-1. Respondent Pyramid Screening Technology (PST) was a California corporation, formed in 2001.
+- 1. Respondent Pyramid Screening Technology, Inc. ("PST") was a California corporation, formed in 2001.
 PST represented to potential investors that it operated an Internet-based job placement service, using the business name Bullethire.
-PST abandoned the Bullethire business in late 2013 or early 2014, and dissolved in March 2014.
-2. Respondent Steven Ganesh was PST's chief executive officer.
-Ganesh made all significant decisions for PST during the events at issue in this matter, and participated personally in each of the transactions complainant Jan Lynn Owen alleges to have been unlawful.

-3. Acting in her official capacity as Commissioner of Business Oversight, complainant served Ganesh on May 20, 2018, with notice of her intent to levy a total administrative penalty of \$48,000 on him and on PST.
-Complainant stated her intent to penalize respondents for selling securities after January 7, 2010, that required prequalification but that she had not pre-qualified; for continuing to sell securities in an unlawful manner after issuance of an order forbidding further such sales; and for making material misrepresentations while selling securities.
-Complainant also served Ganesh with an order issued May 9, 2018 (the 2018 Desist and Refrain Order) directing respondents to refrain from further sales of unqualified securities.
+PST abandoned the Bullethire business in late 2013 or early 2014, and dissolved in March 2014. - 2.
+Respondent Steven Ganesh was PST's chief executive officer.
+Ganesh made all significant decisions for PST during the events at issue in this matter, and participated personally in each of the transactions Complainant alleges to have been unlawful. - 3.
+Complainant served Ganesh on May 20, 2018, with notice of intent to levy a total administrative penalty of \$48,000 on him and on PST.
+Complainant stated the intent to penalize respondents for selling securities after January 7, 2010, that required qualification but had not received qualification; for continuing to sell securities in an unlawful manner after issuance of an order forbidding further such sales; and for making material misrepresentations while selling securities.
+Complainant also served Ganesh with an order issued May 9, 2018 (the 2018 Desist and Refrain Order) directing respondents to refrain from further sales of unqualified securities. - 4.
+Ganesh filed a notice of defense and an accompanying letter.
+These documents requested a hearing with respect both to the order levying administrative